-Orbit of Eris (136199 Eris)
+(136199 Eris)

-Perihelion: 37.77 AU Eccentricity: 0.44 Aphelion: 97.56 AU Inclination: 44°

-Orbital period: 557 years

-Eris' diameter was measured using the Hubble Space Telescope to be 2400 ± 100 km, making it (just!) the largest dwarf planet in the solar system.
+Perihelion: 37.77 AU Eccentricity: 0.4 Aphelion: 97.56 AU Inclination: 44° Orbital period: 557 years Eris' diameter was measured using the Hubble Space Telescope to be 2400 ± 100 km, making it (just!) the largest dwarf planet in the solar system.
 The surface is considerably brighter than Pluto's, with an albedo of 0.86 instead of 0.6.
 This is brighter than any other Solar System object except Enceladus.
 Recent Spitzer measurements suggest its size might be somewhat larger, up to 30% larger than Pluto.
+And in yet another twist, an occultation of a star by Eris in November 2010 reduced its size again.
+The timing of the occultation, as Eris drifted in front of a background star, reveal that it is almost precisely the same size as Pluto (2320 km), indicating that it is substantially denser.
+This must mean it has a lot more rock than Pluto - but why?
 In 2006, after the decision regarding the definition of a planet, the new body was given the name Eris, the Greek goddess of warfare and strife.
 Eris' satellite is called Dysnomia, Eris' daughter and the demon spirit of lawlessness.